ToriningenGames/Marisa-GB-1/README.md

 ### Maps
 Stores the Tiled maps that comprise all screens, alongside concept art.
+- `Tiledata.tsx`: Copy of Tiledata.gb for Tiled, so game maps look right
+- `System.tsx`: A few colored tiles, so Collsions, Priority, and Visibility bits can be visualized (and drawn)

 ### obj
 Stores the compiled versions of the non-library files during assembly.
 Safe to delete.